Skip to content

 Ukraine is located in Eastern Europe and is considered one of the largest countries on the continent.
-It was part of the Soviet Union until its secession, and its capital is the city of Kyiv.
-Ukraine shares its borders with seven countries which are Belarus to the north, Russia to the east, Poland, Slovakia, and Hungary to the west, and Romania and Moldova to the southwest.
+It was part of the Soviet Union until its secession, and its capital is Kyiv.
+Ukraine shares its borders with seven countries: Belarus to the north, Russia to the east, Poland, Slovakia, and Hungary to the west, and Romania and Moldova to the southwest.

-The terrain of Ukraine includes plains and plateaus.
-Many rivers pass through them, including the Donets River, the Dnieper River, the Seversky River, and the Dniester River, and this water flows to the south towards the Black Sea.
-The mountains in the western region, which is the only place that contains mountains in the country, include the Carpathian Mountains, and its highest peak reaches 2,061 metres.
+Ukraine’s terrain includes plains and plateaus.
+Many rivers pass through them, including the Donets River, the Dnieper River, the Seversky River, and the Dniester River, which flows south towards the Black Sea.
+The mountains in the western region, the only place in the country with mountains, include the Carpathian Mountains, whose highest peak reaches 2,061 metres.

-Ukraine contains many major natural resources such as coal, oil, and natural gas.
-The country owns about 5% of the world’s mineral resources and has reserves of manganese and iron ore.
-The Ukrainian economy is considered one of the strongest in Europe since the Soviet Union, and currently, it produces teleports along with many types of cars and many other products.
+Ukraine contains many primary natural resources, such as coal, oil, and natural gas.
+The country owns about 5% of the world’s mineral resources and has manganese and iron ore reserves.
+The Ukrainian economy is considered one of the strongest in Europe since the Soviet Union, and currently, it produces teleports, along with many types of cars and other products.

 Weather in Ukraine